zowe/docs-site/docs/user-guide/troubleshootinstall.md

 **Symptom:**

-When you issue nmp commands to install Zowe CLI, *command not found* displays in your CLI.
+When you issue nmp commands to install Zowe CLI, the message *command not found* displays in your CLI.

 **Solution:**